Kaliningrad: Soviet Union

-From 1953 to 1962, a monument to Stalin stood on Victory Square.
+From 1953 to 1962, a monument to Joseph Stalin stood on Victory Square.
 In 1973, the town hall was turned into the House of Soviets.
 In 1975, the trolleybus was launched again.
 In 1980, a concert hall was opened in the building of the former Lutheran Church of the Holy Family.
 In 1986, the Kreuzkirche building was transferred to the Russian Orthodox Church.
 For foreigners, the city was completely closed and, with the exception of rare visits of friendship from neighboring Poland, it was practically not visited by foreigners.

-The old city was not restored, and the ruins of the Königsberg Castle were demolished in the late 1960s, on Leonid Brezhnev's personal orders, despite the protests of architects, historians, local historians and ordinary residents of the city.

-The "reconstruction" of the oblast, threatened by hunger in the immediate post-war years, was carried out through an ambitious policy of oceanic fishing with the creation of one of the main fishing harbours of the USSR in Kaliningrad city.
+The old city was not restored, and the ruins of the Königsberg Castle were demolished in the late 1960s, on Leonid Brezhnev's personal orders, despite the protests of architects, historians and residents of the city.
+The reconstruction of the oblast, threatened by hunger in the immediate post-war years, was carried out through an ambitious policy of oceanic fishing with the creation of one of the main fishing harbours of the USSR in Kaliningrad.
 Fishing not only fed the regional economy but also was a basis for social and scientific development, in particular oceanography.

-In 1957, an agreement was signed and later came into force which delimited the border between Polish People's Republic (Soviet satellite state at the time) and the Soviet Union.
+In 1957, an agreement was signed and later came into force which delimited the border between the Polish People's Republic (a Soviet satellite state at the time) and the Soviet Union.
 The region was added as a semi-exclave to the Russian SFSR; since 1946 it has been known as the Kaliningrad Oblast.
 According to some historians, Stalin created it as an oblast separate from the Lithuanian SSR because it further separated the Baltic states from the West.
 Others think that the reason was that the region was far too strategic for the USSR to leave it in the hands of another SSR other than the Russian one.
-The names of the cities, towns, rivers, and other geographical features were changed to Russian names.

-The area was administered by the planning committee of the Lithuanian SSR, although it had its own Communist Party committee.
-In the 1950s, Nikita Khrushchev offered the entire Kaliningrad Oblast to the Lithuanian SSR but Antanas Sniečkus refused to accept the territory because it would add at least a million ethnic Russians to Lithuania proper.
+In the 1950s, Nikita Khrushchev offered the entire Kaliningrad Oblast to the Lithuanian SSR, but Antanas Sniečkus refused to accept the territory because it would add at least a million ethnic Russians to Lithuania proper.

 In 2010, the German magazine Der Spiegel published a report claiming that Kaliningrad had been offered to Germany in 1990 (against payment).
 The offer was not seriously considered by the West German government which, at the time, saw reunification with East Germany as a higher priority.
 However, this story was later denied by Mikhail Gorbachev.